 The Wentworth Point Urban Activation Precinct is located at the northern end of Wentworth Point in Sydney's inner west.
 The 18 ha precinct will deliver thousands of new homes with easy access to public transport, shops, services and jobs and the many facilities and parklands of Sydney Olympic Park.

 Status: Precinct rezoned

 The rezoning for the Wentworth Point Urban Activation Precinct was finalised in June 2014.

-The Department of Planning & Environment carefully considered issues that were raised in the submissions and worked closely with Auburn Council, state agencies and other stakeholders to develop the plans for the precinct.
+The Department of Planning and Environment carefully considered issues that were raised in the submissions and worked closely with Auburn Council, state agencies and other stakeholders to finalise the plans for the precinct.

 What are the key features of the rezoning?

 - A 3.9 hectare peninsula park will provide a range of recreational spaces and protect native vegetation and existing mature fig and palm trees.
 Three pocket parks of at least 2,000 square metres each, will also be created.

 - Two residential neighbourhoods, with a total of about 2,300 apartments in buildings up to seven storeys and six buildings of up to 25 storeys, as well as a new primary school with 18 classrooms, will benefit from a waterfront lifestyle.

 - A new landscaped foreshore will include pedestrian and cycle paths linking to Sydney Olympic Park and its parklands and Homebush Bay promenade will be continued to include a new maritime plaza with shops and cafes.